Trade In and Trade Up

 Yes, sort of.
 We are willing to accept a bike that you want to get rid of as a donation with a couple of conditions:

-- If you know it is junk, but you don't want to admit it or take the time to run to the dump yourself, please do not donate it to us.
+1. If you know it is junk, but you don't want to take the time to run to the dump yourself, please do not donate it to us.
 Frankly, we don't want to make a dump run either.
+How do you know if it is junk?
+If the chain and gears are rusted, if the brakes don't work, if the tires are flat, and the wheels don't roll, the bike is junk.

-- You understand that we are NOT a 501c3 non-profit company, and therefore, we cannot give you a receipt for tax deductions.
-If you choose to report it on your taxes anyway, just know that it is illegal to take a tax deduction for something you gave to a for-profit company.
-At least that's what our tax advisor told us.
+2. You accept that we are NOT a 501c3 non-profit company, and therefore, we cannot give you a receipt for tax deductions.
+If you choose to report it on your taxes anyway, that's your business.

 Do you offer consignments?